-Fortunately, I’m going to walk you through the exact steps I used last year to make thousands of dollars per month from Upwork projects, as well as the mistakes you NEED to avoid if you want to get jobs on Upwork.
+Fortunately, I’m going to walk you through the exact steps (and proposal templates) I used last year as a freelancer to make thousands of dollars per month on Upwork.

 Within the first sentence, you want to show you’ve read their job posting.